 On Friday morning we woke up early and checked out of Chef Hostel, piling into the car to drive up to Haifa.
-The drive there was easy enough and quite pleasant, but once we were in Haifa and had to find the home of my mother’s friend we were completely lost.
-While we made the journey from Tel Aviv to Haifa in record time (about an hour and a half) we spent another 30 minutes driving oh so slowly up the Carmel mountain and driving in circles to find the little street that we had to get to.
+The drive there was easy enough and quite pleasant, but once we were in Haifa and had to find the home of my mother’s friend, we were completely lost.
+While we made the journey from Tel Aviv to Haifa in record time (about an hour and a half) we spent another 30 minutes driving oh so slowly up the mountain and driving in circles to find the little street that we had to get to.

 We finally found my mother’s friend – a man who had been her leader in a Jewish youth group when she was 15 and who was responsible for my journey to Israel – and we got into his car and headed up to the Druze village of Isfiya, which I had visited once many months prior.
 My mother was elated, chattering away while my father and I enjoyed the beautiful views.
 Once there, we stopped off at a Druze restaurant and ate until we were stuffed.
-Honestly, we all ordered a main dish but we could have just as easily satiated ourselves on the many salads that our table creaked beneath.
+We all ordered a main dish but could have just as easily satiated ourselves on the many salads that our table creaked beneath.
 Continue reading

 Christmas morning we woke up and it was raining.
 It was also a Sunday and thus, most museums were closed (though Sunday isn’t a weekend here, this is similar to how museums in the West often close on Mondays).
-After much deliberation, we chose the most cheerful place we could possibly go on a rainy Christmas Day, Yad Vashem (the Holocaust Museum), as it was one of the only places open.
+After much deliberation, we chose the most cheerful place we could possibly go on a rainy Christmas Day: Yad Vashem (the Holocaust Museum).
+It was one of the only places open.